Duvauwn/css-exercises/flex/04-flex-information/README.md

 ### Self Check

 - All items are centered on the page (horizontally, not vertically)
-- Title is centered on the page
+- Title is centered on the page DONE
-- 32px between the title and the 'items'
+- 32px between the title and the 'items' DONE
-- 52px between each item
+- 52px between each item DONE
-- Items are arranged horizontally on the page
+- Items are arranged horizontally on the page DONE
-- Items are only 200px wide and the text wraps
+- Items are only 200px wide and the text wraps DONE
-- Item text is centered
+- Item text is centered DONE